 Designing truly custom stoves enhances our simple designs.

-I don't believe that any masonry heater is a commodity and I believe that designing unique stoves has empowered me to design simpler stoves better.
+I don't believe that any Masonry Heater is a commodity and I believe that designing unique stoves has empowered me to design simple stoves better.

-Most masonry heaters built in the US are based on the Finnish Contraflow and are fundamentally the same: 6.5" thick walls with an air gap, 18"x18" firebox, and two 6' down-drafting heat exchange channels.
-Not everyone is served by that design.
-I am blessed to have studied under masons who build these and to have had unique experiences that have taught me how to size and shape heaters to fit into any space.
-Learning to custom-design heaters and living with heaters has taught me to find elegant and simple approaches.
+Most Masonry Heaters built in the US are based on the Finnish Contraflow and are the same.
+I am blessed to have studied under masons who build these and Austrian style and Russian Bell heaters, to have had unique experiences that have taught me how to size and shape heaters to fit into any space.
+Learning to custom-design heaters and living with heaters has taught me to find elegant and simple approaches to accomplish your goals.

 If you want a simple stove, I can build one simpler and more effective than any one-size-fits-all unit.
-Just call and ask me about my house and my heater!
+Just call and ask me about my house and my Maine Masonry Heater!